Monk (Dungeons & Dragons)

 The monk (also mystic) is a playable character class in most editions of the Dungeons & Dragons fantasy role-playing game.
 A D&D monk is a fantasy martial artist, specializing in unarmed combat.

 Publication history

 Original Dungeons & Dragons

-In the Men & Magic (1974) booklet from the original Dungeons & Dragons set, "clerics with the right combination of attributes could become monks — implying a religious calling for the monk class. [...]
-The pinnacle of the monk's power was the quivering palm".
 The monk as a character class was introduced in 1975's Blackmoor supplement.
 Shannon Appelcline, author of the Designers & Dragons series, wrote that "Brian Blume is believed to have contributed to Blackmoor, primarily due to one statement by Gary Gygax.
 In his forward to Oriental Adventures (1985), written ten years after the production of Blackmoor, Gygax claimed that the monk character class was 'inspired by Brian Blume and the book series called The Destroyer.
 Tim Kask offers a more nuanced origin, saying that the monk definitely originated with Dave Arneson, but Brian Blume heard of it and may have adapted it on his own.
 Kask 'could not tell you how much of what [he] was given for the editing of [Blackmoor] about the Monk PC was Dave's or Brian's'."